SiddharthMathurDeveloper/Networking/Notes.md

 - So rather than having let's say 100 printers for 100 people you only let's say have 10 printers.
 So you've reduced the cost by creating a shared resource a resource that can be shared by what are called clients.

+- Now today we still use this kind of technology by using USB thumb drives.
+So if I wanted to share a resource with you like a photograph or a file I could copy it onto this USB drive and then give it to you and then you'd copy it to your computer.

+- So sneakernet the original type of networking if you like is where a human being would take a resource copy of file or a photograph into this USB drive.
+I'd walk to your computer and then give it to you and share the resource with you.
+But that's not very effective.
+It's not scalable doesn't work that well.
+You, let's be honest, most humans would be too lazy to have to walk around the office to share files.

+- It's much easier just to share files using a digital transmission mechanism or medium and they're different types of digital transmission mechanisms.